Create Your Career in Music

 Each degree path stresses the importance of instilling a lifelong commitment to learning, creating music research opportunities that generate new artistic knowledge and insights as well as new perspectives on traditional knowledge.
 Part of this approach involves an understanding of non-Western frameworks of knowledge as cultivated in Alaskan indigenous musical culture and neighboring regions.
 Students are trained to engage the public as musical ambassadors in Fairbanks and other communities around Alaska and beyond.Start your degree in music

-Professor of Voice Conductor, Choir of the North
+Professor of Voice and Director of Choir of the North

 Dr. Celaire holds a Bachelor of Arts degree in Voice Performance from Anderson University, a Master of Music degree from Bowling Green State University, and a Doctor of Musical Arts degree from the University of Michigan.
 Her teachers include Greta Domenic, Myra Merritt and George Shirley.